andrecodea/formacao-go-developer/README.md

 ## 🤝 Contributions

-Feel free to explore the code and suggest improvements!
+Feel free to explore the code, suggest improvements, and point out mistakes!
+After all, I'm just learning.

 ## 📄 License